hansama0902/hansama0902-DBMS_Assignment_QueryDatabaseWithSQL/README.md

 2.SQLite: The SQLite CLI or an SQLite GUI tool such as DB Browser for SQLite(I used DataGrip)
 # Steps to Set Up the Environment
 1.Clone this repository
 2.Download the SQLite sample database from the link below: [MediaDB.db](https://github.com/hansama0902/hansama0902-DBMS_Assignment_QueryDatabaseWithSQL/blob/main/DB_Sample/MediaDB.db).
-3.Place the downloaded chinook.db file in the root directory of this project.
+3.Place the downloaded  MediaDB.db file in the root directory of this project.
 4.Install the necessary dependencies:
 ```bash
 npm install sqlite3